donggehan/codellmpersonalize/README.md

 ## Installation

 ### Conda Installation
 Clone this repo, and follow the installation instruction from the [Housekeep Benchmark](https://github.com/yashkant/housekeep).
+Note that the Housekeep code is within the root of this repo, so please follow the Housekeep installation instruction and install within this repo, no need to clone the original Housekeep repo again.

 The above installation is sufficient to run a human demonstration agent.
 In addition, this work uses OpenAI GPT-3.5-Turbo.
 Therefore, to train and run an LLM-based agent using OpenAI GPT's, please setup an OpenAI account, and additionally install the python module: